 Communities and Connections

 This was a collaborative project for which Pat was the lead author and the editor.
 It traces the story of an iconic site in Coorparoo, Brisbane, and of the many communities which have shared their lives there over the last 170 years.
 It’s a beautful production, with hard cover and high quality paper displaying the many colour photographs to their best advantage.
-It has been published in a limited edition, and was launched in late 2019.
+Published in a limited edition, it was launched in late 2019.